Android-for-Python/Android-for-Python-Users/README.md

 Things to check:

-A hidden directory (the name start with a period) in the project path will cause this failure.
+A hidden directory (the name starts with a period) in the project path will cause this failure.
 This is a tool error.

 An app build error, try `python3 -m compileall main.py` to check for errors.